Unifi TV: History

-An early version of Hypp TV, running through TM's Streamyx broadband service in the Klang Valley, launched in September 2004.

-Hypp TV launched on 22 March 2010, providing about 20 channels and 200 hours of on-demand movies and TV series.
+An early version of hyppTV, running through TM's Streamyx broadband service and confined to the Klang Valley, launched in September 2004.
+The service officially launched on 22 March 2010, providing about 20 channels and 200 hours of movies and TV series available via video-on-demand (VOD).
+Later that year, a premium offering was introduced which provided additional channels and VOD content.
+The service expanded steadily following its initial launch, from 16,000 residential customers in 2010 to 750,000 in 2016.

-On 1 November 2010, Hypp TV began charging RM 10 for its premium channels and video-on-demand from RM 8.

-In 2010, the Hypp TV service was available to over 16,000 residential customers, rising to 750,000 in 2016.

-In November 2012, TM began offering Hypp TV to its business customers "as one of UniFi Biz's Value Added Services", which include two bundled packages such as the Fox Package and Star Chinese Package.
+In November 2012, TM began offering hyppTV to its business customers "as one of Unifi Biz's Value Added Services", including two bundled packages, the Fox Package and Star Chinese Package.

-On 15 October 2015, Hypp TV launched HyppBox, an on-demand karaoke service which was the first of its kind on Malaysian TV platform.
-The service is offered to Hypp TV customers at affordable prices, starting at RM5.90.

-On 12 January 2018, as part of a true convergence initiative by TM, HyppTV and HyppTV Everywhere were rebranded to unifi TV and unifi playTV respectively.
+On 12 January 2018, hyppTV and hyppTV Everywhere were rebranded to unifi TV and unifi playTV respectively.

-In January 2019, TM temporarily stopped offering free unifi TV set-top boxes for new unifi Home and broadband customers, instead providing free access to unifi playTV, citing changing consumer behaviours of watching content on the go and the rising trend of OTT streaming.
-However, this resulted in new unifi TV users being unable to enjoy benefits the unifi TV set-top box had, such as improved visual quality and watching channels exclusive to the set-top box (such as majority channels from The Walt Disney Company Asia Pacific, joining contests and using TV apps).
+In January 2019, TM temporarily stopped offering free Unifi TV set-top boxes for new Unifi Home and broadband customers, instead providing free access to Unifi playTV, citing an increase in content consumption on mobile devices as well as the rising trend of OTT streaming.
+As a consequence, many new Unifi TV users were unable to use functions the Unifi TV set-top box offered, such as improved visual quality, the ability to view channels exclusive to the set-top box (including the majority of now-defunct channels from The Walt Disney Company Asia Pacific), joining contests and using TV apps.

-On 15 January 2020, unifi TV launched the unifi Plus Box, which ran off Android TV.
-The box was manufactured by Skyworth Digital.
-It introduced new features such as the delivery of 4K content through the unifi TV app and as of 2022 comes with several pre-installed streaming apps including iflix, BBC Player, YuppTV, and Viu.
-Ultimate Pack subscribers have free access to Disney+ Hotstar, BBC Player, SPOTV NOW and beIN Sports Connect.

-On 30 June 2020, the unifi TV app was updated to allow subscribers to download the app on other Android TV devices without the need for the Plus Box.
-The app is available on Google-certified devices, and to users which have been migrated.
+On 15 January 2020, Unifi TV launched the unifi Plus Box, a new streaming device running Android TV.
+The box was manufactured by Chinese company Skyworth, and introduced new features such as the delivery of 4K content through the Unifi TV app.
+As of 2025, it includes third-party streaming apps including HBO Max, Netflix, Amazon Prime Video, WeTV iflix, TVB Anywhere+, Mango TV, Youku, iQIYI, Vidio, BBC Player, ZEE5, Sun NXT, YuppTV, and Viu.
+Subscribers to Unifi TV's "Ultimate Pack" also have access to Disney+ Hotstar (now Disney+), SPOTV NOW and beIN Sports Connect.
+Later that year, the Unifi TV app was updated to support several other Android TV devices (including Pensonic, TCL, Sony, Panasonic, Philips, Sharp, Toshiba, Hisense, Xiaomi and Haier Android TV models), eliminating the need for the Plus Box in many cases.

 Services

-The service is being offered to residential and business customers in Malaysia over an optical fiber network via Fiber to the Home (FTTH) for landed properties and VDSL2 for high rise properties.
+The service is being offered to residential and business customers in Malaysia over an optical fiber network via Fiber to the Home (FTTH) for landed properties and VDSL2 for high-rise properties.